Do you remember how much a week’s worth of grocery cost you 2 or 3 years back?

 To put it simply, inflation is a general rise in prices of various goods and services year after year.
-With each passing year, inflation reduces the amount of things you can buy with a fixed sum of money.
-So if you were able to purchase 5 kgs of an item for Rs 200 in year 2011, chances are that you would get lesser amount (may be just 3 kgs) of the same item for Rs 200 in 2016.
+With each passing year, inflation reduces the number of things you can buy with a fixed sum of money.
+So if you were able to purchase 5 kgs of an item for Rs 200 in the year 2011, chances are that you would get lesser amount (maybe just 3 kgs) of the same item for Rs 200 in 2016.

 Causes of Inflation

 For example – crude oil.
 India does not have adequate sources of crude oil to satisfy the energy demands of 1.3 billion people.
-Hence, it imports crude oil that is then processed to produce retail fuels like petrol, diesel, kerosene, etc. A spike in crude oil prices results in rise in fuel prices.
-This in turn increases costs of almost all goods as transportation costs increase across the country.
+Hence, it imports crude oil that is then processed to produce retail fuels like petrol, diesel, kerosene, etc. A spike in crude oil prices results in rising in fuel prices.
+This, in turn, increases costs of almost all goods as transportation costs increase across the country.

 Impact of Inflation on Money